Perpetrator Programme: Respect Model

 Assessment – A comprehensive assessment to identify risk factors and any safeguarding or harm-related concerns.

-Programme Delivery – Up to 42 structured sessions delivered in line with the programme model outlined above.
+Programme Delivery – Up to 42 structured sessions delivered in line with the programme package outlined above.

 Ongoing Evaluation – Weekly client feedback alongside a formal mid-programme review.